Hip Resurfacing FAQ

-What are some of the patient symptoms indicating a potential need for hip surgery?
+What are some of the patient symptoms indicating a potential need for hip surgery or hip resurfacing?

 Total hip replacement and hip resurfacing are designed to reduce hip pain and stiffness that develop in such conditions as osteoarthritis, rheumatoid arthritis or injuries that cause the joint to become rough and worn, resulting in pain, swelling and stiffness when the bones rub together.

-How is the resurfacing procedure different from traditional hip replacement?
+How is the hip resurfacing procedure different from traditional hip replacement?

 With traditional hip replacement surgery, the entire ball of the hip joint is removed and replaced with a smaller metal ball.
 The new procedure, hip resurfacing, preserves more of the patient’s bone because only the surface of the joint’s ball is removed to implant a new metal surface or cap.

 The other part of the hip resurfacing system is a shallow metal cup that replaces the damaged surface of the hip socket.
 The cap moves within the cup – just like the hip’s ball and socket joint.
 The surfaces that rub against each other are made from a highly-polished metal.
 The result is a more normally shaped joint.
 Research has shown that joints with two metal components wear better than traditional replacement joints made from metal and plastic.

 What are the patient benefits after hip resurfacing recovery?